realappie/angular2-post-message/README.md

 ## Description

 The implementation is based on the PostMessageBusSource & PostMessageBusSink implementation of the @angular/platform-browser package.
+At the current implementation of the wrapper, a **bridge** term is **equivalent** the Angular2 **channel**.

 ## Installation